 Evidence of habitation from the Geometric Period (900–700 BCE) and Archaic Period (700–500 BCE) shows that the site continued to thrive after the Bronze Age.
 Pottery and other materials suggest strong cultural and trade connections with other Ionian cities and the Aegean islands.

 Unique finds include pottery fragments and other artefacts with Minoan (Cretan) design influences, pointing to early trade and cultural exchange across the Aegean.
-This suggests Çeşme Bağlararası was part of a network linking Anatolia, Crete, and the Cyclades.
+This indicates that Çeşme Bağlararası was part of a network linking Anatolia, Crete, and the Cyclades.
+In this period, Çeşme was also an important port city.
+The excavations uncovered a winery structure, one of the oldest examples of Anatolia related to wine production.
+The Western Anatolian coasts have rich raw materials and minerals and were most likely used as the labour centre of the Crete-Minoan civilisation.
+For example, high-quality textiles were produced in this region, and finished products were used in Cretan palaces.

 Çeşme Bağlararası Maritime Connection

 Given its proximity to the Aegean Sea, Çeşme Bağlararası was likely a crucial port town.
 The discoveries suggest that its inhabitants were skilled in seafaring, shipbuilding, and trade, particularly in agricultural goods like olive oil, wine, and possibly mastic gum from nearby Chios.
-The maritime focus of the settlement connects it to the broader economic and cultural networks of the Aegean and Eastern Mediterranean.
+The settlement’s maritime focus connected it to the broader economic and cultural networks of the Aegean and Eastern Mediterranean.

 Visiting Çeşme Bağlararası